 But even if we knew with certainty the zodiacal sign of ancient Greece then a new question would arise: does the sign of a country remain the same as the millennia pass over?
 I think not!
 First of all, “everything is flux” as the ancient Greek philosopher Heraclitus stated.
 The correlation between a nation and the cosmic forces ever changes!
-On the other hand - if we follow the exact definition of what a “country” is - no country has ever managed to survive as an absolutely homogenous entity for thousands of years.
+On the other hand - if we follow the exact definition of what a “country” is - no "country" has ever managed to survive as an absolutely homogenous entity for thousands of years.
+Not to mention the fact that the the so called "country" or "nation-State" is actually a modern invention!
+Most of the nation-States, of the countries we know today have been formed in the 19th or 20th century!
+There might be some exceptions - because some scholars consider Japan and China as two countries that were formed many centuries ago.
+But even in such a case a country cannot be eternal.
 Countries do dissolve and then reconstitute, incarnating each time under a different stately form.
 What has to do for example today’s Egypt with the Pharaohs’ one?
 What has to do today’s Greece with the 5th century BC “Golden Century” Greece?
-Ancient and modern Greece are quite different in spirit and consequently their charts should be different!
+Ancient and modern Greece are quite different in spirit and essence and consequently their charts should be different!

-When, then, modern Greece was born?
+When then modern Greece was born?
 In order to find it out we have to wrap back the thread and find out when was the last time that Greece “died” as a free and separate country.
-Apart a small period in World War II (which was really brief, to alter the essence of Greece) the last time that Greece ceased to exist was when the Turks military occupied the country in the 15th century and annexed it to the then forming Ottoman Empire!
+Apart a small period in World War II (which was really brief, to alter the essence of Greece or its constitution) the last time that Greece ceased to exist was when the Turks military occupied the country in the 15th century and annexed it to the then forming Ottoman Empire!
 Subsequently, Greece was reborn - this time as "modern Greece" - when the Greeks massively revolt against the Turks and expelled them from their country, in the beginning of the 19th century!
 So, we know the time period but we still do not have a specific date.

 First of all, we must set forth the necessary prerequisites for the formation of a new country - stepping a little bit onto onto the terrain of Political Sciences.
 The basic premise is that there must be a relative “roofless” nation, which has full «conscience of its entity».
 This nation must have explicitly expressed its will to become a constitutional country - usually in a geographical area historically related to it.
 Adverse conditions though (usually the fact that such a nation is subject to another country) might have hampered for a long time the materialization of such a will.
 Another important parameter to consider is that new countries do not come into being on historically insignificant moments but on the very climax of historical events, after a revolution, an overthrow of centuries old regimes etc. In Greece’s case all of the above features are strongly manifested around 1821, in the year when the Greeks revolted against the Turks, who for 4 whole centuries had militarily occupied Greece and the whole of South - Eastern Europe!